Meera-Manikandan/article-display-react-app/README.md

 [ To be uploaded ]

-## Installation and Setup Instructions
+## Installation and Local Setup Instructions

 Clone down this repository (master branch).
 You will need `node` and `npm` installed globally on your machine.